Vaginal discharge in advanced cervical cancer

 My grandmother has advanced stage cervical cancer.
 She has a vaginal discharge, which has a strong smell and makes her feel very embarrassed and upset.
 Is there anything you can suggest to reduce this problem?

-Understandably, this must be a very distressing time for your grandmother.
-Worrying about whether other people are aware of the smell must be so upsetting for her and those caring for her.
+Understandably, this must be very upsetting for your grandmother.
 This type of symptom can make people feel very self conscious, anxious and depressed.
-Coping with this symptom can be hard, but depending on what’s causing the problem, a number of things can help.
+Coping with it can be hard, but depending on what’s causing the problem, a number of things can help.

 There are a few reasons why women with cervical cancer may have an unpleasant smelling vaginal discharge.
 An infection is a common cause.
 And some women are more prone to getting infections during treatment with radiotherapy or chemotherapy for cervical cancer.

 Depending on the type of infection, antibiotics or antifungal medications can help clear it up.
 Although it can be embarrassing for her to do, it is important that your grandmother tells her doctor about her symptoms.
 If it is an infection they will be able to prescribe the right medications for her.

 To help control the smell and discharge from her vagina she should